 In view of the advanced stage of the proceedings, the claimant argued that such an order would be inappropriate.
 Moreover, the claimant said it would in any case not have to bear the entire costs of the proceedings because the defendant was defending the patent in a limited version only.

-The Federal Supreme Court issued the order has applied for by the defendant:
+The Federal Supreme Court issued the order as applied for by the defendant:

 “The prerequisites for ordering security for costs are met.
 Pursuant to Section 110 para.
 1 ZPO, a claimant who is not habitually resident in a Member State of the European Union or a signatory state of the Agreement on the European Economic Area must, at the defendant’s request, provide security for the costs of the proceedings.
 Pursuant to Section 111 ZPO, the defendant may request security even if these conditions only arise in the course of the litigation.

 The defendant had also made its application in good time.
-The application for security for costs of must in principle be made before the first hearing on the merits and covers all instances:
+The application for security for costs must in principle be made before the first hearing on the merits; it covers all instances:

 In the case in dispute, the prerequisites for the provision of security only arose in the appeal instance.
 The application filed by the defendant shortly thereafter is therefore timely.”